jmduke/arcana.computer/writing/_miscellany/this-site.md

 [^5]: And for what it's worth, I still listen to podcasts.
 Well, podcast.
 [Zach Lowe](https://twitter.com/zachlowe_nba) and [Dan Carlin](https://www.dancarlin.com/) are very good.

 [^6]: Like this one!

+[^7]: There is no more inspirational piece of programming writing to me than [Hexing the technical interview](https://aphyr.com/posts/341-hexing-the-technical-interview).